OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 “‘This is what the Sovereign Lord says: I will deal with you according to your actions, because you have despised my oath by breaking the covenant.

 ## Ezekiel 16:60
-Yet I will remember the covenant I made with you in the days of your youth, and I will establish an everlasting covenant with you.
+Yet I will remember the covenant I made with you in your youth, and I will establish an everlasting covenant with you.

 ## Ezekiel 16:61
 Then you will remember your ways and be ashamed when you receive your sisters, both those who are older than you and those who are younger.
-I will give them to you as daughters, but not on the basis of my covenant with you.
+I will give them to you as daughters, but not because of my covenant with you.

 ## Ezekiel 16:62
 So I will establish my covenant with you, and you will know that I am the Lord.